-Following the IPO assessment, section 29a was introduced to the Copyright, Designs and Patents Act 1988 which removed barriers to TDM for non-commercial research purposes71.
-It established that a person who has lawful access to the work may carry out a computational analysis of anything recorded in the work for the sole purpose of research for a non-commercial purpose
+Following the IPO assessment, section 29a was introduced to the Copyright, Designs and Patents Act 1988 which removed barriers to TDM for non-commercial research purposes.
+It established that

-In October 2014 the IPO clarified that lawful access is achieved if the researchers 'already have the right to read the work', in which case no additional permissions are needed72.
+In October 2014 the IPO clarified that lawful access is achieved if the researchers 'already have the right to read the work', in which case no additional permissions are needed.
 In theory, TDM would thus be permissible where works are rented or on short-term loan, but arguably the corpus would have to be destroyed on expiry of the loan period.
-The exception also states that copyright holders are prevented from obstructing these new rights by using small print in contracts or terms of service and that 'contract terms that stop researchers making copies of works to which they have lawful access in order to carry out a text and data mining analysis will be unenforceable'73.
+The exception also states that copyright holders are prevented from obstructing these new rights by using small print in contracts or terms of service and that 'contract terms that stop researchers making copies of works to which they have lawful access in order to carry out a text and data mining analysis will be unenforceable'.
 However, publishers can adopt 'technical protection measures' that 'reasonably restrict' access to their material to ensure the 'stability and security' of their network.